-Loretta Lynn is officially an 89 year old!
-The octogenarian has lived through more than eight decades, and has had numerous highs and lows through it all, including breaking down barriers in country music, and battling several health challenges, especially in recent years.
+Loretta Lynn is officially 90 years old!
+The country music legend has had numerous highs and lows throughout her life, including breaking down barriers in country music, and battling several health challenges, especially in recent years.
 Below, find out 11 things you may not have known about one of country music’s most beloved pioneers.

 1. She is named after the film star Loretta Young.

 Lynn’s mother, Clara Marie, was reportedly such a big fan of the 1940’s film star, known for her roles in Farmer’s Daughter and Come to the Stable, that she named her oldest daughter after her.

 2. She claims she was just 13 when she married Oliver “Doolittle” Lynn.

 While some reports claim Lynn was 15, in an interview with Esquire, she claimed she was only 13 years old when she got married.

 “Doolittle married me when I was thirteen and took me out of Butcher Holler when I was pregnant.
 I didn’t know the world was that big,” Loretta stated.